alechenninger/blog/posts/fakes.md

 // inside a container works, the process was not allowed to attach an agent to itself.

 When a class under test has a mocked dependency, the dependency must be stubbed according to the needs of your test.
-We don't want to bother stubbing all the methods out, so we only stub the ones our test needs.
-Similarly, we don't want to implement state or much logic, so just implement the method say for certain arguments, and return some result.
+We only stub the methods our class needs for the test, and only for the arguments we expect the class to use.

-In this short-hand stubbing pattern, our tests are [relying on the implementation of our class][don't-overuse-mocks] in subtle ways.
-By leaving out stubbing some methods, we imply we know _what_ methods are used.
+However, by leaving out stubbing some methods, we imply we know _what_ methods are used.
 By only stubbing for certain arguments, we imply we know _how_ those methods are used.
-If our [implementation changes, we may need to update our tests][change-detector], even though they are still testing the same scenario.
+If our implementation changes, [we may need to update our tests][don't-overuse-mocks], even though the behavior hasn't changed.
 Likewise, each time we write a new test, we must recall how the dependency is _used_, so we stub it the right way.

 ```java
 // A hypothetical anti-corruption layer encapsulating credit.